nais/doc/docs/security/auth/wonderwall.md

 ## Overview

-Wonderwall is a reverse-proxy that sits in front of your application.
+Wonderwall is a reverse proxy that sits in front of your application.
 All incoming requests to your application are intercepted and proxied by the sidecar.

 If the user does _not_ have a valid session with the sidecar, requests will be proxied as-is without modifications to the application: